trianglegirl/recipes/docs/01-breakfast.md

 * 80g honey
 * 80g seeds and nuts

-Heat the oven to 150C (fan).
+Heat the oven to 150°C fan.
 Melt the fat & honey in the microwave.
 Mix with the dry ingredients in a large bowl.
 Spread out on the baking sheet and bake for about 30-35 minutes until golden, stirring occasionally.

 Alternatives: Ginger & Molasses or Cranberry & Orange